Is Ski Journalism Dead?

 There is literally and figuratively no place for ski journalism in today’s outdoor community.
 Trusted safe havens of our winter written word have closed their doors for good.
 Those that do still publish seem to be glorified company catalogs filling pages with sponsored articles and more ads than actual content.
 And even if there was an outlet, an oratory oasis where one could read hard hitting, soul inspiring, thought provoking journalism where would it come from?

 Every major mountain town these days seems to face the same challenge, affordability.
 The people who work in and around our mountain playgrounds simply cannot afford to also live there.
 Short term housing rentals combined with disgustingly low wages from corporate backed resorts that have no finger on the pulse of the very communities they boast about revering, only to exploit at every possible turn.
 Ya, it’s dark out there.
 Sorry.
 So where would the writing even come from?
 If the skiers, riders, and workers can’t live where they play, then writers definitely can’t either.
+Fortunately, I was able to complete my research review using Writemypapers – a writing service that offers its services not only to students but also to article authors who strive for quality and professionalism.

 No One